 The week culminates with final presentations where each group presents their work and findings to an audience of federal and state ARC dignitaries, ORNL and ORAU dignitaries, parents, and friends.

-For the 2020, the Academy has transitioned to a virtual format due to COVID-19.
-The students are divided into three research groups: 3D printing, micro:bits, and computer science and modeling.
-Each group is composed of 12 students.
-In a virtual setting, the groups research their particular topic, build models, collect and analyze data, learn to virtually collaborate and present their results in a recorded presentation.
+For 2021, the Academy has transitioned to a virtual format due to the continued risk of COVID-19.
+The students are divided into four research groups: 3D Printing, Micro:Bit Coding, Computer Science and Modeling, and App Design.
+Each group is composed of 10 students.
+In a virtual setting, the groups research their particular topic, build models, collect and analyze data, learn to virtually collaborate, and present their results in a recorded presentation.